Early Intervention Practitioner Level 4 Apprenticeship

 • Have held residency in the UK for the last 3 years

-• Be available to start the apprenticeship on 4th November 2024
+• Be available to start the apprenticeship w/c 6th January 2025

 What is the cost of this apprenticeship and how can I access funding?

 The Early Intervention Practitioner apprenticeship is valued at £3,500.
-If your setting pays into the Apprenticeship Levy, the training is free.
+If your setting pays into the apprenticeship levy, the training is funded.
 If not, your organisation only needs to pay 5% of the cost, which is £175.

 Apprenticeship Levy transfer: